 Seed: Seed investments are envisioned to help build the fundamentals for the initial development of the startup.
 It can be used to kick start a new project by the “angel investors with low or no expectation of return.

 Venture: Venture capital is also characteristically used to take off a business.
-These investors are highly focused on bigger and larger outcomes hence they invest their money in the startups that have a promising model of expansion.
+These investors are highly focused on bigger and larger outcomes hence they invest their money in the startups that have a promising business model.
 These investments generally come from conventional VC firms.
+Read more about VC funding here.

 Growth: Growth capital (also called expansion capital) is a type of private equity investment, companies that are in quest of expansion or acquisitions without losing any part of control over the business, likely to be mature than other startups backed by VC, go with this type of investment.
 This type of investment is large scale and highly intensive with an in-the-bag plan.